10 of the Best Moisturisers for Glowing Autumn Skin

-If all skincare measures have failed, however, and skin has gone over the uncomfortable mark and is now in the full-on the flaky, red phase, I sometimes need something slightly richer than just a moisturiser to get it back on track.
+If all skincare measures have failed, however, and skin has gone over the uncomfortable mark and is now in the full-on flaky, red phase, I sometimes need something slightly richer than just a moisturiser to get it back on track.
 When that happens to my skin (generally when I’ve overdone it with the retinol, or something similarly silly), I go balm.

-With a thicker, more emollient (skin-softening) texture, balms are essentially heavier versions of moisturisers and can help to heal up irritated, dry skin fast.
+With a thicker, more emollient (skin-softening) texture, balms are essentially heavier versions of moisturisers and can help to heal irritated, dry skin fast.

 One of my favourites is Bybi’s Babe Balm.
 Made with just 17 ingredients (including shea butter, squalane, pequi fruit oil, and coconut oil), this thick balm warms between hands to an oil texture.
 Massaged over skin this locks in moisture and leaves skin soft and nourished.

 As a bonus, because it’s a multi-purpose balm it can also be used for a myriad of beauty uses (for inspiration, browse my 10 Ways to Use Bybi’s Babe Balm here).